-BACK TO WORK 50+ is connecting employers and training providers with unemployed or underemployed workers age 50 and over to create a pipeline of trained, prescreened, qualified workers available for employment in Denver, CO and Phoenix, AZ.
+BACK TO WORK 50+ is connecting employers and training providers with unemployed or underemployed workers age 50 and over to create a pipeline of trained, prescreened, qualified workers.

-Even in this tough economy, employers in growth industries such as health care sometimes struggle to find qualified applicants to fill job vacancies.
+Even in this tough economy, employers in growth industries sometimes struggle to find qualified applicants to fill job vacancies.
 American industry increasingly needs workers with higher skill levels and credentials, yet the number of workers with two-year degrees and vocational certificates continues to fall short of predicted needs.

 At the same time, more than 3 million workers age 50-plus are looking for full-time employment.
 Mature workers bring assets to the workplace that employers need, such as a strong work ethic, reliability, good judgment, and strong interpersonal and communication skills.
 A multigenerational workforce brings value to employers and employees alike.

 What's in it for employers?

 In December 2012, AARP Foundation launched a new initiative: BACK TO WORK 50+ to increase the services and resources available to 50+ job candidates nationally and in communities and to facilitate their access to in-demand jobs.
 By bringing together employers and other stakeholders, we can focus on workforce needs in specific industries and build a plan that prepares job candidates for high-demand jobs.
 Our approach does the following:

 - Meet the workforce needs of local employers by focusing on a specific set of difficult-to-fill and in-demand job titles